 Any disease or injury that damages the acoustic nerve can cause vertigo.
 This may include:

 Additional conditions under which the test may be performed:

-Sanders DB, Howard JF Jr. Neuro-otology: laboratory investigations in diagnosis and management of neuro-otological disorders.
-In: Bradley WG, Daroff RB, Fenichel GM, Jankovic J, eds.
-Bradley: Neurology in Clinical Practice.
-5th ed.
-Philadelphia, Pa: Butterworth-Heinemann Elsevier; 2008:chap 40.
+Kerber KA, Baloh RW.
+Neuro-otology: l diagnosis and management of neuro-otological disorders.
+In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC, eds.
+Bradley's Neurology in Clinical Practice.
+6th ed.
+Philadelphia, PA: Saunders Elsevier; 2012:chap 37.